zxlooong/hdcookbook/trunk/tests/functional/DataAreaAccessTest/README.txt

        o  In a directory named after the disc org ID

 It displays its results on the screen, for easy logging into a compatibility spreadsheet.
 Please see the wiki article at http://wiki.java.net/bin/view/Mobileandembedded/BDJOrgIDDiscVsXlet for an authoring guideline related to this test.

+DISCLAIMER:  This test was written to test various players to test compatibility.
+It ran on enough players to answer the questions that needed to be answered, but please be aware that it did fail to run on some players.
+Once the needed results were obtained, we didn't investigate the problems on the other players.